michael-amiethyst/homebrew-bashpile/docs/roadmap.md

 # 1.0 features
-1. Arrays, Hashes, Refs
+1. Hashes, Refs
 2. Loops
+3. switch/case
-3. Have a way to declare 'loose mode' (not strict) for whole file and per shell-string
+4. Have a way to declare 'loose mode' (not strict) for whole file and per shell-string
-4. String interpolation with $[]
+5. String interpolation with $[]
    1. have bpr use arguments, arguments[all] (args/argv alias?)
-5. Exceptions and raise statements (see ConditionalsBashpileTest.ifWithInlineCanRaiseError)
+6. Exceptions and raise statements (see ConditionalsBashpileTest.ifWithInlineCanRaiseError)
-6. Enforce 'readonly'
+7. Enforce 'readonly'
    1. Currently on the honor system, has to be implemented by Bashpile, not by `declare` due to workaround

 # Later